 Launched in 2011, SFGFF presents an annual film festival each Spring, along with year-round community screenings and events in the San Francisco Bay Area.
 Attendees discover new films from around the globe and hear stories from people facing the world’s most urgent environmental issues and creating the most innovative solutions.

 SFGFF brings critical and contemporary environmental issues to local audiences and, in the process, highlights the vital work of our many partners, including local businesses, schools, and non-profit organizations.
-Since 2011, we’ve partnered with over 50 community organizations, produced over 90 programs with 225 films, and inspired over 8,000 attendees.
+Since 2011, we’ve partnered with over 50 community organizations, presented over 135 programs with 244 films, and inspired over 10,000 attendees.

 To educate and connect communities through forward-thinking programs of environmental films and discussions.

 YEAR-ROUND COMMUNITY PROGRAM